Frequently Asked Questions

 What are hours for Zankel Music Center?

-The music building is open 7am - 11pm, seven days a week.
+The music building is open from 7am - 11pm, seven days a week.

 Are practice rooms provided?